GitZawad/Mysql-project/README.md

 This project is a MySQL-based solution designed to showcase common operations on employee data.
 It demonstrates the use of relational database operations, focusing on employee details, salaries, department assignments, and hierarchical relationships like supervisors.

+The project was done using the employees database from https://github.com/datacharmer/test_db

 ## **Features**

 *This project includes solutions to the following questions:*